alexbecker/prompt-injection/paper.typ

 A natural class of system prompts to use for this take the form `[general preamble].
 If [rule], then reply "[refusal]"` or grammatically equivalent.
 We created a dataset of variations of this prompt format and applicable rules with the help of GPT-4o, which can be found in Appendix I, Table IV.
-We used "Unable" as the refusal string, which is a single token when it appears at the beginning of the output portion of the chat template for all 4 test models#footnote[`Unable` has token ID 17512 for the Llama models and 17075 for the Qwen models.].
+We used `Unable` as the refusal string, which is a single token when it appears at the beginning of the output portion of the chat template for all 4 test models#footnote[`Unable` has token ID 17512 for the Llama models and 17075 for the Qwen models.].

 Benign prompts were selected from a previously published dataset of benign and malicious prompts @ivry2025sentinel.